 Despite the preceding implication that worship is synonymous with the Sunday service, for many people worship is no more than a time of singing songs about God (or perhaps watching other people sing songs about God).

-Sometimes I hear a minister say, “Let’s worship God by giving our tithes and offerings.”
-While I firmly see generosity as a form of worship, I am turned off by the fact that the only time I hear the word worship is when someone is asking for money.
+Sometimes a minister says, “Let’s worship God by giving our tithes and offerings.”
+I see generosity as a form of worship.
+But I’m turned off by the fact that the only time I hear the word worship is when someone’s asking for money.

-The Bible says we are to “worship” God “in spirit and in truth.”
-I love it!
-I think that means we are to worship God in all things, in all ways, at all times.
-There is no spiritual time and non-spiritual time; it is all spiritual.
+I think this means we’re to worship God in all things, in all ways, and at all times.
+There is no spiritual time and non-spiritual time; it’s all spiritual.
 If everything is spiritual, then everything should be worship.
 True worship can’t be scheduled and never ends.
 Click To Tweet

-Worshiping God in all we do may mean that there are some things we need to stop doing, places we need to stop going, and words we need to stop saying.
+Worshiping God in all we do may mean they’re some things we need to stop doing, places we need to stop going, and words we need to stop saying.

-You may opt to attend a church service on Sunday morning at 10 o’clock, but true worship cannot be scheduled and never ends.
+You may opt to attend a church service on Sunday morning at 10 o’clock, but true worship can’t be scheduled and never ends.